Ferrari F40: Legacy

 Despite the mixed reviews on the car due to its spartan design and lack of the latest technology (when compared to the Porsche 959 and other supercars), the F40 remains a car that is liked by many individuals in the press and owners.
 Evo magazine's 2013 "Ferrari F40 buying guide" started with "For many it's the greatest road-going Ferrari of all".
 An expert explained its popularity among the Ferrari cognoscenti: "They will never be allowed to make another F40 in today's world of red tape and health and safety.
 That is what makes it so special and so desirable."

 Richard Hammond compared the F40 to the Porsche 959 stating the F40 to be "as visceral and edgy an experience as the 959 is refined and sophisticated."

 The value and the appeal of supercars are very subjective.
 Autocar named it the ultimate car to drive.
 Pistonheads stated that "There have been prettier, quicker, rarer Ferraris than the one built in its 40th year.
 But none as special".
 Motor Sport Magazine re-appraised it for the 21st century noting that its engine power delivery is docile at modest speeds and is unleashed when demanded by the driver.
 Classic And Sportscar concluded after a test with XJ220, EB110 and F40: "It's far from perfect.
 Actually, perfect isn't even on its radar but it's brutal, ballistic and a bit scary.
 Magic.
 No it really is that good."
 Autoexpress also noted that when the cars have the correct servicing of mechanical components and of the rubberised fuel tanks they are to this day robust and reliable thanks to their simplicity.

-Ferrari chief test-driver Dario Benuzzi feels that despite the 1970s and 80s technology, the car is very relevant and interesting to passionate drivers: “It was a lightweight car with a lot of power and that's what makes it fun to drive.
-Of course, the handling was also very good.
-So, all in all, a very good package!
-I think that, if we'd been able to adopt a steering and brake servo, the F40 would still be a force to be reckoned with among supercars today.”